aarshtalati/SubtitlesToClassNotes/README.md

   </tbody>
 </table>

-##Installation##
+## <u>Installation</u> ##

 **Please follow the on screen instructions on : https://www.microsoft.com/net/core**

-*I intend to make it easier with Docker in near future.* *.NET runs on Mac, Windows and Linux* ...
+*I intend to make it easier with Docker in near future.* *.NET runs on Mac, Windows and Linux* ...  *On Windows 7+*, please install "Visual Studio Community 2015" for development/debugging and .NET 4.5.2 just to run the program. *For Mac* please see Documentation page: http://bit.ly/1T10uxU

+## Windows (XP, 7, 8, 10) ##
+If you do not have Visual Studio, you can download the latest [2015](https://beta.visualstudio.com/vs/community/), or [2013](https://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx) version.
+The installation can not be easier, just make sure your device meets [system requirements](https://www.visualstudio.com/en-us/downloads/visual-studio-2015-system-requirements-vs.aspx#1).

+The installation being pretty easy and sleek, most don't need help, but if you run into issues or need help, check out [installation instructions here](https://msdn.microsoft.com/library/e2h7fzkw.aspx).
+If you've been living under a rock, and still use the obsolete Windows XP, downlaod the free Visual Studio Express Edition, called "Express for Desktop" from [here](https://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx), now if you're also using an itty-bitty monitor, you might want to scroll down, just a little.

+## Linux ##

+### Ubuntu, SuSE ###
 Even though I've used OpenSuSE since 11.1, (I happen to use only Ubuntu for .NET with mono).
 So not sure about your options , i.e. *Mono on your Linux or "wine"*.
-This link might help you out: http://bit.ly/23XqxkY.
-Also you are welcome to contribute installation instructions for your Linux distro, on the GitHub repo. *On Windows 7+*, please install "Visual Studio Community 2015" for development/debugging and .NET 4.5.2 just to run the program. *For Mac* please see Documentation page: http://bit.ly/1T10uxU
+[This link](http://bit.ly/23XqxkY/) might help you out.
+Also you are welcome to contribute installation instructions for your Linux distro, here.

-##Using on Mac##
+In SuSE, YaST might already have Mono in the repositories.
+I belive Ubuntu would also have straighforward procedure.
+Please visit: [http://www.mono-project.com/docs/getting-started/install/linux/](http://www.mono-project.com/docs/getting-started/install/linux/) for more.

+## Apple/Mac ##

 I do not have a Mac to test with but I noted that the default .gitignore actually adds DNX related files to exception list.On the flip side, when I was going through ***[a great post,( you might want to skip to § 4 )](https://www.jeremymorgan.com/tutorials/vnext/how-to-build-c-sharp-on-mac-osx/)*** I noticed the Project.json ( which is what you might be looking for ) but looks like it's needed for ASP.NET application (ASP.NET is a platform in .NET for writing Web Applications) not the stand-alone C# console application which runs on desktop computer - but I could be wrong. ( The crossed out links below are related to ASP.NET )